kjhealy/kieranhealy.hugo/content/blog/iterating-some-sample-data/index.markdown

 ---

-I'm teaching my [Modern Plain Text Computing](https://mptc.io) course this semester and so I'm on the lookout for small examples that I can use to show some of the small techniques we regularly use when working with tables of data.
-One of those is just coming up with some sample data to illustrate something else, like how to draw a plot or fit a model or what have you.
+I'm teaching my [Modern Plain Text Computing](https://mptc.io) course this semester and so I'm on the lookout for small examples that I can use to show some of the ordinary techniques we regularly use when working with tables of data.
+One of those is just coming up with some example data to illustrate something else, like how to draw a plot or fit a model or what have you.
 This is partly what the stock datasets that come bundled with packages are for, like the venerable [mtcars](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/mtcars.html) or the more recent [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/).
 Sometimes, though, you end up quickly making up an example yourself.
 This can be a good way to practice stuff that computers are good at, like doing things repeatedly.

 This happened the other day in response to a question about visualizing some evaluation data.
 The task goes like this.
 You are testing a bunch of different LLMs.
 Say, fifteen of them.
 You have  trained them to return Yes/No answers when they look at repeated samples of some test data.
 Let's say each LLM is asked a hundred questions.
 You have also had an expert person look at the same hundred questions and give you their Yes/No answers.
 The person's answers are the ground truth.
 You want to know how the LLM performs against them.
 So for each LLM you have a two-by-two table showing counts or rates of true positives, true negatives, false positives, and false negatives.
-This is called a "[confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix)".
+(This is called a "[confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix)".)
 You want to visualize LLM performance for all the LLMs.
 An additional wrinkle is that, from the point of view of your business, responses are variably costly.
 Correct answers (true positives or true negatives) cost one unit.
 Then, say, a False Negative costs two units and a False Positive is worst, costing four units.

-The questioner just wanted some thoughts on what sort of graph to draw.
+The questioner wanted some thoughts on what sort of graph to draw.
 You can of course just picture what the data would look like and figure out which of your many stock datasets has an analogous structure.
-Or you'd just sketch out an answer.
-In this case, even though they have problems in general, a kind of stacked bar chart (but flipped on its side) might work OK.
-But half the fun (for some values of "fun") is generating data that looks like this.
-And as I said, I'm on the lookout for iteration examples, somewhere I can repeatedly do something and gather the results into a nice table.
+Or you'd sketch out an answer with pen and paper.
+In this case, even though they have problems in general, I thought a kind of stacked bar chart (but flipped on its side) might work.
+OK, done.
+But half the fun---for some values of "fun"---is generating data that looks like this.
+And as I said, I'm on the lookout for data-related examples of iteration, i.e. where I repeatedly do something and gather the results into a nice table.

 When we want to repeatedly do something, we first solve the base case and then we generalize it by putting in some sort of placeholder and use an engine that can iterate over an index of values, feeding each one to the placeholder.
 In imperative languages you might use a counter and a for loop.
 In a functional approach you repeatedly map or apply some function.

-We've got a hundred questions and fifteen llms.
+We've got a hundred questions and fifteen LLMs.
 We imagine that the LLMs can range in accuracy from 40 percent to 99 percent in one percent steps.
+We'll pick at random from within this range to set how good any specific LLM is.

 {{< code r >}}
 set.seed(100125) # so we get the same 'random' results each time